Test in production without watermarks.

 Creating QR codes in C# applications is a common requirement for developers, especially for applications involving product identification, ticketing, or sharing URLs and other data easily.
 There are several libraries available for generating QR codes in C#.
 Two notable options are QRCoder and IronQR.
 Here, we'll explore both, comparing their capabilities, ease of use, performance, and other factors relevant for developers working with .NET 6.
 In this article, we'll delve into a detailed comparison of these libraries, examining their features, ease of use, license, and more, along with code samples to illustrate their usage.

-QRCoder is an open-source library written in C# and QR Code implementation that allows you to generate QR Codes as defined by ISO/IEC 18004 in any .NET application.
+QRCoder is an open-source library written in C# and provides QR Code implementation that allows you to generate QR Codes as defined by ISO/IEC 18004 in any .NET application.
 It’s a lightweight and easy-to-use library with no dependencies on other libraries or network stacks.

 Here are the key features and benefits of QRCoder: